 Google’s Copyright & Patents

 Google’s recent drive to enforce their copyrights over Android has led to their patents being used in lawsuits against competitors.
-It is doubtful that either Motorola or Google will win much with these lawsuits, as their patents aren’t excellent quality, but it does confuse markets where Android is proliferating.
+It is doubtful that either Motorola or Google will win much with these lawsuits, as their patents aren’t excellent quality, but it confuses markets where Android is proliferating.
 For example, Samsung has recently come under attack by Google for violating some of its software patents on Android devices.
 While it may be true that they break some of Google’s patents, Samsung still sells more phones than any other company.
 They do not see these actions as beneficial to their brand image, especially considering many people around the world view Google’s actions as less-than-ethical, if not simply childish.

 Google also uses its copyrights in a less-than-ethical way.
 In April 2012, Google made headlines to use a small software developer named Robin Gross to create an app called Droid Manager.
 It essentially did all Google’s management apps do, except that Google did not write it.
 While Droid Manager is no longer on Google Play, it is still available from 3rd party sources.
-This has led to confusion among Android users around which applications they can trust and how much control Google has over what software can run on Android devices.
+This has led to confusion among Android users about which applications they can trust and how much control Google has over what software can run on Android devices.

 Google & The Government

 Google has built an empire of free services on top of paid services, putting itself in a position to make more money than any other company on earth.
 There’s nothing wrong with making money; every company wants to make as much as possible.
-But, Google’s situation isn’t like that of Microsoft or Apple, which need to provide good products to earn people’s trust—and thus pay for their operating systems and devices.
+But, Google’s situation isn’t like that of Microsoft or Apple, which needs to provide excellent products to earn people’s trust—and thus pay for their operating systems and devices.
 Google has bet its future on collecting vast amounts of data about its users; if it ever stopped doing that, it would stop being Google.
 Because of all that information, Google can sell targeted ads better than anyone else.

-So, not only does Google sell its hardware directly to consumers (the Pixel phones, Chromebooks, Chromecasts), but it also sells advertisements through these devices.
+So, Google sells its hardware directly to consumers (the Pixel phones, Chromebooks, Chromecasts), but it also sells advertisements through these devices.
 That means Google gets paid for every app or online service you use on those devices—and its ability to track what you do means that every one of those services will try to be as all-inclusive as possible.
 Each app will link up with every other app to track everything about your life across platforms.
 If I’m using Spotify through my Chrome browser, YouTube will want to link up to know which songs I listen to.

 Another incident occurred with the government when Google started paying Apple to have its search engine as one of the default options on iOS.
 That would seem like a good deal for Google because it can collect ad money from users who come across its search app organically.
 However, it appeared anti-competitive to critics who worried that Apple would look at Google as iOS now rather than something stand-alone.
-Because Google was offering to pay Apple, it could be seen as trying to force itself into people’s lives.
+Because Google was offering to pay Apple, it could get seen as trying to force itself into people’s lives.
 The U.S. Federal Trade Commission launched an investigation into potential antitrust behavior at Google after news broke about those agreements between Apple and Google.
-This investigation is still ongoing today, even though no results have been released yet.
+This investigation is still ongoing today, even though no results have gotten released yet.